JustGoingViral/JustGoingViral-Mcpo/README.md

 ## **Introducing JustGoingViral: The ULTIMATE 68-in-1 MCP Server That's About to 10X Your AI Productivity!**

-**✨ What if I told you that in the next 5 minutes, you could have access to 68 powerful AI tools, all perfectly integrated, all working together seamlessly, and all controlled from ONE single interface?**
+**✨ What if I told you that in the next 5 minutes, you could have access to 68 powerful AI tools, all perfectly integrated, all working together seamlessly, and all controlled from ONE single interface that works with ANY AI system?**

 ### 🔥 **Here's What Industry Leaders Are Already Discovering:**